Rounge-lab/GENOMICON-Seq/README.md

 The GENOMICON-Seq allows users to:
 A. control the generation of the initial sample with specified fasta sequences, their copy numbers, and mutation insertions.
-Users can define the mutation level, mutation targets, and substitution types thereby fully controlling the mutational process;
+Users can define the mutation mode, mutation targets, and substitution types thereby fully controlling the mutational process;
 B. control the fraction of the initial sample that will be fragmented and the length of the produced fragments.
 As each fragmentation is a unique random process, users can specify the number of fragmentation replicates generated for each sample.
 C. chose between amplicon or whole exome sequencing.
 - In amplicon sequencing users control the number of simulated PCR reactions for each fragmented replicate, the polymerase error rate in the PCR reactions, the number of cycles and the amplification efficiency.
 - In WES users control the matching length between the probe and simulated fragments that influences the selection of fragments for sequencing.
 In addition, a simplified PCR mimics the short indexing PCR excluding the polymerase error rate.
 D. control the sequencing process, by specifying the number of reads that will be produced, and whether the fragment length will impact their probability of being sequenced (shorter fragment - higher probability of being sequenced).
-We modified the InSilicoSeq (1.6.0) tool enabling it to produce the reads from generated fragments but preserving its ability to simulate the sequencing error of different Illumina instruments.
+We modified the [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (1.6.0) tool enabling it to produce the reads from generated fragments but preserving its ability to simulate the sequencing error of different Illumina instruments.

-The main output from each simulation are the generated FASTQ.GZ files, and overview of the mutations and their frequencies after the sample generation and after the simulated library preparation processes.
+The main outputs from each simulation are the generated FASTQ.GZ files, and overview of the mutations and their frequencies after the sample generation and after the simulated library preparation processes.

 Here we will show how to set up and run the simulations, briefly introduce the parameters, main inputs and main outputs.
 However, for a more detailed explanation about the design and theoretical background please see the full GENOMICON-Seq manual.